-The control panel (see Figure 2-1) consists of a cabinet backbox and door, a transformer, a PS6 power supply card, a SLIC card, and a CPU/Display Unit.
-The cabinet, PS6 card, the SLIC card, and CPU/Display Unit are assembled in the field.
-Optionally, the control panel can include one single-space option card and one LED/switch card.
+The control panel consists of a cabinet backbox and door, a transformer, a PS6 power supply card, and a CPU/Display Unit.
+The cabinet, PS6 card, and CPU/Display Unit are assembled in the field.
+Optionally, the control panel can include 5 or 12 single-space option cards depending on the size of the cabinet and 1 or 2 LED/switch cards.